 Finally, Hulbert's recent MarketWatch article cited research that used the household equity allocation percentage as a tool for forecasting long-term (10-year) future equity returns.
 The resulting correlation was so strong (-0.90) that I was compelled to duplicate the research and verify the results myself.
 I did so and the correlation is correct.
 It is highly unusual to ever see correlations that high in actual market data.
 Furthermore, a strong argument can be made for a causal link due to the direct effects of both market valuation and behavioral finance on the household equity allocation percentage.

 I completed a similar historical regression analysis using the "Buffett Indicator", which is the ratio of equity market capitalization to GDP.
 The correlation is not quite as strong, but is still very significant (-0.74).
-The Buffett Indicator regression model currently indicates that the expected annual price return of the S&P 500 index for the next 10 years is significantly negative (-4.33%), with an expected drawdown in that 10-year period of over 50% (from current levels).
+The Buffett Indicator regression model currently indicates that the expected annual price return of the S&P 500 index for the next 10 years is slightly negative (-3.89%), with an expected drawdown in that 10-year period of 51% (from 6/1/2019 levels).

 Unlike human prognosticators, the Trader Edge recession model is completely objective and has no ego.
 It is not burdened by the emotional need to defend past erroneous forecasts and will always consistently apply the insights gained from new data.

 Copyright 2019 Trading Insights, LLC.
 All rights reserved.